h1data/M4L-MIDI-tool-examples/memo/README.md

 * MIDI Tools can obtain information on notes within user selection much more easily than using Live Object Model (LOM) API.
 * You can use MIDI Tools in the MIDI Clip View without changing to other view.
 * By changing parameters of MIDI Tools, you can see the results of transformation/generation immediately.
-* Classic MIDI Effect devices cannot obtain the length of notes until receiving note off events, but MIDI Tools can obtain the length of whole notes in the MIDI clip.
+* Classic MIDI Effect, which handles notes in real-time, devices cannot obtain the length of notes until receiving note off events.
+MIDI Tools can obtain the length of whole notes in the MIDI clip.
 * Classic MIDI Effect often have the limit for the number of poly notes. (e.g. Bouncy Notes)<br>
 MIDI Tools would handle 10, 20, or more notes at a time.<br>
 There are further discussions in [Mind The Complexity!](#mind-the-complexity) section.